Colored Markov polycategories and diagrammatic differentiation: Colored Markov polycategories

 \subsection{Interface systems}

 Object-color compatibility is realized at the level of measurable spaces by interface kernels.
-The purpose of an interface kernel is to turn a color-level compatibility witness into an actual Markov kernel between the concrete objects carried by the connected wires.
+The purpose of an interface kernel is to turn a color-level compatibility morphism into a Markov kernel between the objects carried by the connected wires.

-Let $\PC$ be a Markov polycategory datum equipped with a color system $(\K,\M,\iota)$, an object-coloring $\chi$, and a morphism-coloring $\psi$.